 SolidWorks, if you’re listening, I’ll give you the same advice I gave PTC.
 You need to have your developers modeling with the software.
 Each Friday have them stop by a toy store, pick up a new toy, then come back to the office and spend the day modeling it.

 My guess is, like PTC, the developers do not build models of more than just a few features.
 They need to build models with hundreds of features so they can deal with the issues and understand the user experience first hand.
 Then, they need to change those model base features to understand the pain of exceptionally poor messaging and problematic issues in dealing with feature failures.
-For instance, after a failure, often you just have to Edit the feature, then close it without doing anything and it figures out what to do.
+For instance, after a failure, often you just have to Edit the feature, then close it without doing anything.
+Magically SolidWorks figures out what to do.
 It’s an automatic (manual) fix that should not require customer input.
 (See this example too.)
 That is a total UI failure in my mind.

 Solidworks: Please focus on the customer experience.
 Who cares how many great features the software has if they don’t work properly?
 In my view, the only way you can get there, is to become your customer.
 You need to use your product in the way your customers use it.
 Only then will you understand the pain of sloppy programming and lack of Quality Control.